Printing on Fabric

 - digital photos to be printed

-- clothes hangers (skirt hangers with clips are ideal) or thick towel for drying fabric
+- clothes hangers (skirt hangers with clips are ideal) or thick towels for drying fabric

 For pre-treating your own fabric, you will need the following: